tuxerrante/knowledge/docs/philosophy/quotes-and-life-guidelines.md

 Play stupid games, win stupid prizes.
 Wealth creation is an evolutionarily recent positive-sum game.
 Status is an old zero-sum gam.
 N.Ravikant

+A more positive interpretation of [Parkinson’s law](https://share.google/qDOba3n47SrXOG48M) is that, within reason, you can dictate how quickly you’re able to accomplish ambitious tasks.
+This is one of the best reasons to be ambition with your goals and timelines.
+[Kevin Naughton](https://substack.com/@kevinnaughtonjr).

 ### Every day work